htmercury/Project-Euler/README.md

 Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.

 If you wish to learn more about Project Euler, please visit their [website](https://projecteuler.net/about)

+Current Languages used to solve so far: JavaScript,